brendt/stitcher.io/src/content/blog/2022-01-15-its-your-fault.md

 - Using explicit, clear names everywhere
 - Programming to an interface instead of an implementation

-> It's better software design, for vendors and users alike, to make our code as explicit and robust as possible, with as little room for interpretation and uncertainty as possible.
+> It's better software design, for vendors and users alike, to make our code as explicit and robust as possible, with as little room for interpretation and uncertainty.

 To me, it's not a matter of distrust, it's about writing code that's clear about what it does, without having to dig through a set of rules written in the docs somewhere far away from your IDE.